Published Survey

 Briefly describe your institution's interview process::

-Interviews are typically held on select Saturdays (Weekdays may be available) and are 1 hour and 45 minutes in duration.
-Applicants will have an opportunity to interact with current PharmD students and School Leadership.
+Interviews are typically held on select Saturdays (weekdays may be available) and are 1 hour and 45 minutes in duration.
+Applicants will have an opportunity to interact with current PharmD students and school leadership.
 This is not part of the interview evaluation but is an opportunity to ask questions regarding the University and the PharmD program.
-A 30-minute interview will be part of the evaluation process.
+A 30-minute individual interview with two faculty members will be part of the evaluation process.

-Students invited to interview are asked to meet one-on-one with a Pitt Pharmacy Admissions Team member prior to interview to discuss prerequisites, interview logistics, and answer questions regarding the program.
+Students invited to interview are asked to meet one-on-one with a Pitt Pharmacy Admissions Team member prior to interview to discuss prerequisites, interview logistics, writing assessment, and answer questions regarding the program.

 Link to institutional webpage for more detailed description:: {Empty}